Find a Class

 View our "Lemonade Stand" photo-book on Shutterfly

-A Creative City Grant Public Art Project funded by New England Foundation for the Arts
+A Creative City Grant Public Art Project funded by New England Foundation for the Arts.

-2013 − Beth Ireland, “Turning Around Boston”
+“Turning Around Boston”

 Beth's first visit was to South Street Youth Center, in Jamaica Plain.
 The Director wrote: “It was GREAT!
 The kids loved it.
-It was such a nice shift from what we’re normally able to offer and the mixture of focus, physical activity and concentration and artistic engagement was really wonderful to behold!”
+It was such a nice shift from what we’re normally able to offer and the mixture of focus, physical activity concentration, and artistic engagement was really wonderful to behold!”

 We believe children benefit enormously from hands-on learning.
 Woodworking – “shop” – was gone from Boston’s public elementary and middle schools.
 Along with others, we are working to bring it back.
 Making things by hand changes children’s relationship to their world, teaches them real-life math and conceptual skills, and engages them in problem-solving and creative risk-taking.

-By providing this taste of woodworking, we showed children, parents, teachers and principals its value – and promoted hands-on learning in our schools.
+By providing this taste of woodworking, we showed children, parents, teachers, and principals its value – and promoted hands-on learning in our schools.
 Private schools have it, fancy summer camps have it.
 Let’s bring lifelong learning in craftsmanship and creativity to all, regardless of income or ability to pay.

 Beth Ireland has become a passionate advocate of hands-on learning for all.
 She spent 2012 traveling across the United States in her van equipped with a mini workshop and a personal living space.
 She stopped at schools and art centers, in small towns and big ones, covering 25,000 miles and teaching over two thousand people how to turn wood.
 Jenn Moller collaborated with digital support.
-Ireland and Moller then traveled to Guatemala, teaching people in a small village to make windows, doors and household items out of wood.
+Ireland and Moller then traveled to Guatemala, teaching people in a small village to make windows, doors, and household items out of wood.

 Beth has written, “I was just going to teach as many people as I could how to make a simple wooden object.
 It became so much more.”